ValiVinka/PIC18f_projects/README.md

 PIC microcontroller projects

 <h1> Proiect final </h1>
-Here is my final project for the PIC programming class in my 3rd year of college.
+Here is my final project for the PIC programming class in my 3rd year of college. <br>
 It's a board Overclock simulator, and it contains the following in the picsimlab simulator:
 PIC18F4550 board, temperature sensor, heater, vent, input buttons, output 7 segment LEDS and an LCD 16x2 screen.